ggonnella/prenacs/docs/usage.md

 - ``--dbsocket``: connection socket file
 - ``--dbpfx``: database tables prefix

+Before the first use, the script ``prenacs-setup-databse`` must be run, which creates the necessary metadata tables.

 ## Managing the attributes

 Before running a computation, the attributes which are computed by the